HOLIDAY SALE

 14. Does NuCalm help with immune strength while traveling?

 Yes.
-Consistent use lowers inflammation, supports vagal tone, and improves sleep, all crucial for immune resilience.
+Consistent use of Rescue lowers inflammation, supports vagal tone, increases resilience, and improves sleep, all crucial for immune strength.

 15. Why do kids and teens handle travel better with NuCalm?